Risk Controlled Image Retrieval: Abstract

 \section{Abstract}

-Most image retrieval research focuses on improving predictive performance, but they may fall short in scenarios where the reliability of the prediction is crucial.
-Though uncertainty quantification can help by assessing uncertainty for query and database images, this method can provide only a heuristic estimate rather than an \textit{guarantee}.
-To address these limitations, we present Risk Controlled Image Retrieval (\sysname), which generates retrieval sets that are guaranteed to contain the ground truth samples with a predefined probability. \sysname\ can be easily plugged into any image retrieval method, agnostic to data distribution and model selection.
-To the best of our knowledge, this is the first work that provides coverage guarantees for image retrieval.
-The validity and efficiency of \sysname\ is demonstrated on four real-world image retrieval datasets, including the Stanford CAR-196 \cite{krause20133d}, CUB-200 \cite{wah2011caltech}, the Pittsburgh dataset \cite{torii2013visual} and the ChestX-Det dataset \cite{lian2021structure}.
+Most image retrieval research prioritizes improving predictive performance, often overlooking situations where the reliability of predictions is equally important.
+The gap between model performance and reliability requirements highlights the need for a systematic approach to analyze and address the risks associated with image retrieval.
+Uncertainty quantification technique can be applied to mitigate this issue by assessing uncertainty for retrieval sets, but it provides only a heuristic estimate of uncertainty rather than a \textit{guarantee}.
+To address these limitations, we present Risk Controlled Image Retrieval (\sysname), which generates retrieval sets with coverage guarantee, i.e., retrieval sets that are guaranteed to contain the true nearest neighbors with a predefined probability. \sysname\ can be easily integrated with existing uncertainty-aware image retrieval systems, agnostic to data distribution and model selection.
+To the best of our knowledge, this is the first work that provides coverage guarantees to image retrieval.
+The validity and efficiency of \sysname\ are demonstrated on four real-world datasets: CAR-196, CUB-200, Pittsburgh, and ChestX-Det.